tombarys/roam-depot-nautilus/README.md

 # ꩜ Nautilus for Roam

-Nautilus is a Roam Research extension designed for practical, stress-free daily task planning.
-It presents tasks and calendar events in a watch-face-like spiral within the Roam interface, acknowledging firmly that tasks vary in duration.
+Nautilus is a Roam Research extension for stress-free task planning, visually representing tasks and calendar events in the Roam Daily Page, and recognizing task duration variabilities.
+This flexible tool uses the present moment as a threshold to dynamically push unfinished tasks into the available time until tonight while keeping them in user-defined order with user-estimated durations (no AI!).

-Traditional time-boxing solutions are stressful due to rigid schedules; if one fails to keep up, the agenda quickly derails, which causes demotivation.
-Nautilus is more flexible, dynamically repositioning unfinished tasks within your day's remaining open time slots.
-This actually *reduces* stress (try it:), improves prioritization and task planning skills, and mercifully clarifies feasible tasks at any given moment.

-Why spiral shape?
-In my experience, my energy available for doing creative and demanding tasks slowly diminishes during a day – and the shape reflects it.
+This visual approach reduces overwhelm, enhances task-effort estimating skills, and clearly shows feasible tasks for the rest of the day.
+The spiral shape mirrors one's diminishing energy for creative tasks over a day.

 <img src="https://github.com/tombarys/roam-depot-nautilus/raw/main/examplewithlegend.png" width="800"></img>

 _Events are yellow, tasks are blue – and done tasks are faint gray_

+## Quick Start Guide

+- insert the component at the top of your Daily Page using `;;Nautilus` template
+- indent all events and tasks that you want to accomplish below the component as its children
+- start inserting tasks, then folow up with events
+- use e.g. "12:30-14:20" or "9 to 10:45" to anchor fixed time events
+- use e.g. "10m" or "20min" to set the task duration (other than default)
+- use e.g. "d18:30" or "d9:05" in tasks to denote the time when they were finished (or use extension for it)
+- during a day: reorder tasks and move some of them after fixed events to ensure they will not be planned sooner

-## General Instructions
+## Detailed Instructions

 - Tasks and events are just rows of simple **text outline** placed as a children’s block under the Nautilus component.
-You can use easy "caldown" notation too.
-Nautilus dynamically visualizes the outline into a watch-like visual timeline.
+Nautilus dynamically visualizes the list into a watch-like face.
 It works in real time.
-- The order and the length of **tasks are sacred** – only you can manually change it.
+- The order and the duration of your tasks **can be changed only by you**.
+The app does not change it.
-- A notable and the only "automatic" feature of Nautilus is task **"push-forward," relocating uncompleted tasks** within open time slots in your day – taking the present time into account.
-The spiral reflects time without your intervention.
+- A notable and the only "automatic" feature of Nautilus is task **push-forward: relocating uncompleted tasks** within open time slots in your day – taking the present moment into account.
+The spiral constantly reflects time without your intervention.
-- If the component is **not placed into today’s Daily Page**, the red time beam is not shown, and tasks are not pushed into the future.
-(As it does not make sense, you are reviewing the day’s agenda or planning).
+- If the component is **not placed into today’s Daily Page**, the red time beam is not shown, and tasks are not pushed into the future. (as you are reviewing the day’s agenda or planning).
 - You can define your agenda using a straightforward notation:
   - **events** are rows containing a *time range* in 24h format (`HH:MM-HH:MM`, minutes can be omitted) and are fixed until the time range is changed by the user (e.g., "12:30-13 Meeting with JK", "9-10 Breakfast").
   - **tasks** are all residuing rows that are not events; undone tasks move through a day (e.g., "nearly empty task" "{{[[TODO]]}} another, but important task").